 - How large of a governing board do you want?
-What is the minimum required under your state's nonprofit rules? - Small boards are more effective for decision-making, but larger boards tend to be more broadly representative and provide leadership opportunities for more individuals. - If there's a desire to keep the governing board small, consider a smaller executive committee for management decisions and a larger board that includes committee chairs (e.g. conference planning, governmental relations, etc.) and/or having additional committee chair and/or other leadership positions that do not serve on the board.
+What is the minimum required under your state's nonprofit rules? - Small boards are more effective for decision-making, but larger boards tend to be more broadly representative and provide leadership opportunities for more individuals. - No matter the size of the governing body, consider a smaller executive committee for management decisions and a larger board that includes committee chairs (e.g. conference planning, governmental relations, etc.) and/or having additional committee chairs and/or other leadership positions that do not serve on the board.